MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-blocking-caused-compile-locks.md

 ---
-title: Resolve blocking caused by compile locks
+title: Troubleshoot blocking issues caused by compile locks
-description: This article describes how to troubleshoot blocking caused by compile locks. ms.date: 09/25/2020 ms.prod-support-area-path: Performance ms.topic: how-to ms.prod: sql
+description: This article describes how to troubleshoot and resolve blocking issues caused by compile locks. ms.date: 09/25/2020 ms.prod-support-area-path: Performance ms.topic: how-to ms.prod: sql
 ---
-# Troubleshoot blocking caused by compile locks
+# Troubleshoot blocking issues caused by compile locks

 This article describes how to troubleshoot and resolve blocking issues caused by compile locks.